RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

         ui:field: EntityTagsPicker
 ```
 ### Outputs
 Parameters can be retrieved later on by steps using parameter outputs.
-Here is an example of a parameter `name` be used by a `debug:log` step.
+Here is an example of a parameter `name` being used by a `debug:log` step.

 ```yaml
    parameters: